-INTERMEDIATE PUNISHMENT/CROSSROADS PROGRAM (July 2018)
+INTERMEDIATE PUNISHMENT/CROSSROADS PROGRAM (Awarded June 2021)

 Administered by Pennsylvania Counseling Services, Inc. and operated out of leased space at the Lebanon VA Medical Center, Renaissance-Crossroads is a 34-month program that requires offenders to complete several steps along the towpath to recovery.
 It is NOT designed to be an easy undertaking.
 Crossroads participants, in exchange for avoiding prison time, adhere to a demanding structure with high expectations and strict rules that must be followed.
 Zero tolerance for rule breakers.
 The program's tough--but fair--approach has been working.
-Since July 1, 2009, for example, only ONE participant has been terminated from the program due to a new drug or alcohol arrest.
+Since July 1, 2009, for example, only TWO participantS have been terminated from the program due to a new drug or alcohol arrest.
 This is an impressive statistic, and one of the main reasons why the County has been able to make the case to PCCD for continued funding.
 The County could not sustain this vital program without help from the Commonwealth.
-Thanks to PCCD's support, Renaissance-Crossroads gets another two years of life--and two more years of offering drug and alcohol-addicted offenders a lifeline that pulls them in the direction of recovery and no more involvement with the criminal justice system.
+Thanks to PCCD's support, Renaissance-Crossroads gets another year of life--and another year offering drug and alcohol-addicted offenders a lifeline that pulls them in the direction of recovery and no more involvement with the criminal justice system.

 This is a two-year grant, retroactive to March 1, 2020 and ending on January 31, 2022, that provides additional funding enabling law- enforcement agencies in Lebanon County to plan for and respond to the ongoing pandemic.
 Total amount awarded for the county is $74,630 and assists several CJAB departments as well as some municipal police departments recover eligible costs related to the COVID crisis.
 In December, PCCD awarded Lebanon County an additional $33,696 in funding to support law enforcement's efforts to combat COVID-19.